Swiss nobility: The 1778 codification of titled nobility

+This 1778 decree specifically defined legal noble status; it did not disenfranchise the broader non-titled patrician families (such as Zili, Högger, or Rietmann) or the guild leadership, who continued to form the ruling civic oligarchy until the dissolution of the Old Swiss Confederacy in 1798.

+The elite of the St. Gallen region fell into two distinct categories: the regional feudal nobility outside the city, and the urban patriciate within the Imperial Free City of St. Gallen (*Reichsstadt St. Gallen*).

 Current situation

 The privileges of the nobility were gradually suspended after 1798, save for a revival in Lucerne and Freiburg during the Restoration from 1814 to 1831.
 Article 4 on equality of the 1848 Swiss federal constitution, finally made a legal end to the Swiss nobility.
 Nowadays the titles of nobility appear neither in registry offices nor in public instruments.
 Sometimes they are tolerated in administrative documents and in the noble's professional life, that is to say in social relations.

 About 450 noble families are left in Switzerland, either Swiss or foreign.
 By counting 15 people per family about 1.06% of the population belongs to the nobility, which is comparable to the situation in France.
 There are large regional differences however: the canton of Appenzell for example has hardly any noble family left, while the canton of Vaud has over a hundred.